janaAdler1/ML4B-fork/related_work.md

  - Dataset with 8 GB
  - Classification into parties can become relatively difficult if they have overlapping views (e.g. SPD and CDU)
  - Data set must first be prepared at great effort
- - Tweets are German and we need to adapt German letters
+ - Tweets are German and we need to adapt German letters (see: ppc.py)
  - More examples with sentiment analysis
 ## What is important for project
 - NLP text Vectorization